 The Skyline Rotorua MTB Gravity Park Profile

-The Sprint Warrior is an intermediate to advanced trail (Grade 4) that provides a plethora of obstacles, jumps, tight corners and challenging moments.
+The Sprint Warrior is an intermediate-advanced trail (Grade 4) that provides a plethora of obstacles, jumps, tight corners and challenging moments.
 This well-known trail is popular with advanced riders who are keen for a challenge and to test their speed.
 The expected ride time is 4-5 minutes.

 New Zealand cross-country mountain biking Olympian Rosara Joseph is a regular on these flowing trails.
 “There's such a lot of variety in such a small space – jump tracks, smooth, swooping tracks, steep and rooty tracks – it's all-round fabulous.”